-How to change the aperture On fully controllable cameras, you can change the aperture using the f-stop ring or a dial on the camera body that allows you to select an f-stop.
-Very few compact cameras have a control that allows you to select an f-stop.
-The camera automatically selects an aperture based on the available light and the mode, such as a portrait or landscape program.
-A few of the high-end compact cameras allow you to set the f-stop.
+How to change the aperture On Single Lens Reflex (SLR) cameras, you can change the aperture using the aperture ring on the lens or a command dial on the camera body that allows you to select an f-stop.
+Some compact cameras have a control that allows you to select an f-stop using one of the camera's menus.
+In scene modes, such as portrait or landscape, the camera automatically selects an aperture based on the available light and the mode.